SharePoint Active Directory Group Membership Sync Problem and Solution

-Problem: In a SharePoint site where users are managed from AD security groups, newly added members to Active Directory security groups couldn’t access SharePoint sites immediately.
-But the next day, they are able to login without any issues.
-Same way, users removed from a AD security group which is granted access to SharePoint sites, still able to access!
+In a SharePoint site where users are managed from AD security groups, newly added members to Active Directory security groups couldn’t access SharePoint sites immediately.
+But the next day, they are able to log in without any issues.
+Same way, users removed from an AD security group that is granted access to SharePoint sites can still access!

-In SharePoint Web Applications configured to use Claims Based Authentication, When user hits SharePoint sites, SharePoint checks the security token store cache for the user’s claims.
-If claims found in the cache, SharePoint uses it to authorize the user.
+In SharePoint Web Applications configured to use Claims-Based Authentication, When the user hits SharePoint sites, SharePoint checks the security token store cache for the user’s claims.
+If claims are found in the cache, SharePoint uses it to authorize the user.
 If not, SharePoint queries for claims again from the AD.

-Since, SharePoint has no clues on modified permissions on AD group, it periodically expires the claims token to sync with AD group permissions.
+Since SharePoint has no clues on modified permissions on the AD group, it periodically expires the claims token to sync with AD group permissions.
 By default, this sync happens once per 10 Hours!

 Add-PSSnapin microsoft.sharepoint.powershell -ErrorAction SilentlyContinue #Get Security Token Service Configuration $STSConfig = Get-SPSecurityTokenServiceConfig #Default value: 10 Hours $STSConfig.WindowsTokenLifetime = (New-TimeSpan -minutes 2) #Default value: 10 Minutes $STSConfig.LogonTokenCacheExpirationWindow = (New-TimeSpan -minutes 1) $STSConfig.Update() IISReset

-SharePoint ad group new members gets access denied – permission problem in Classic Mode?
+SharePoint ad group new members get access denied – permission problem in Classic Mode?